Charlie Sheen: Legal issues

-In an episode of The Dr. Oz Show taped in late 2015 and aired January 12, 2016, Sheen stated that he had "been off [his] meds for about a week now," receiving alternative treatment in Mexico from Sam Chachoua, who claims to have an effective vaccine for HIV; according to his manager, however, after the episode was taped he resumed taking his medications.

 In April 2016, Sheen had his monthly child support payments to his two ex-wives, Richards and Mueller, reduced from $55,000 to $10,000.
 The same month, it was announced that Sheen was under investigation by the LAPD stalking unit for threatening to kill his former fiancée Scottine Ross.

-Sexual abuse allegation
+Feldman allegation

 In 2017, Sheen sued the National Enquirer over a story alleging that, in 1986, he raped his 13-year-old co-star Corey Haim on the set of Lucas.
 The case was settled in 2018.
 Haim's mother, Judy Haim, identified a different actor as her son's rapist on The Dr. Oz Show, and told Entertainment Tonight that Sheen never raped her son, calling the claims "made up".

 In March 2020, actor Corey Feldman repeated the claim that Sheen raped Haim in his documentary (My) Truth: The Rape of Two Coreys, corroborated by Feldman's ex-wife Susie Feldman and his Lost Boys co-star Jamison Newlander.
 Sheen, through his publicist, denied the allegations, calling them "sick, twisted and outlandish".
 Corey Haim's sister Cari Haim has criticized the documentary and supported Sheen's side.

-In 2025 while promoting his book The Book of Sheen and during an interview with Entertainment Tonight, Sheen himself also denied the allegations, calling it "a bullshit", "a vile work of fiction", and a hideous insult to the memory of Haim.
+In 2025 while promoting his book The Book of Sheen and during an interview with Entertainment Tonight, Sheen himself also denied the allegations, calling it "bullshit", "a vile work of fiction", and a hideous insult to the memory of Haim.
 Sheen later said "shame on Feldman."
-In his documentary aka Charlie Sheen, Sheen addresses the allegations and stated that he considered suing Feldman whom has been accused of sexual misconduct by multiple women since then, but ultimately chose not to, saying he did not want to give him "more content."
+In his documentary aka Charlie Sheen, Sheen addresses the allegations and stated that he considered suing Feldman, who has been accused of sexual misconduct by multiple women since then, but ultimately chose not to, saying he did not want to give him "more content."
+In a 2025 documentary Corey Feldman vs. The World, Feldman further alleged that he was sexually abused by Haim, and stating that Haim claimed Sheen had told him such behavior was acceptable.
+Feldman later retracted this allegation.